-This sweet potato smoothie recipe is easy to make, ready in just five minutes, and tastes like healthy sweet potato pie!
+This sweet potato smoothie is easy to make, ready in just five minutes, and tastes like healthy sweet potato pie!
 It’s the ultimate Fall snack or breakfast recipe and is made with simple and delicious ingredients.

-Like my pumpkin oatmeal, it has all the warming and delicious flavors of fall, but it’s a smoothie (clearly!) so it’s perfect since September can still be pretty warm out (at least over here in Boston).
+Like my pumpkin oatmeal, it has all the warming and delicious flavors of fall, but it’s a smoothie (clearly!) so it’s perfect since September can still be pretty warm out.

 Even though you can eat raw sweet potato, I recommend using cooked for this recipe!
 You can use canned, frozen, leftover baked or steamed sweet potato, it doesn’t really matter.
 You’ll just need to adjust the amount of milk you use accordingly.

 - Sweet potato: Because sweet potato smoothie, duh!
 You can use sweet potato puree made from scratch, or sweet potato puree from a can.
 Both are delicious!